mondeja/leptos-fluent/leptos-fluent/README.md

         // Set the discovered initial language of the user from
         // the URL in local storage.
 By default, it is `false`.
         initial_language_from_url_param_to_localstorage: true,
+        // Set the discovered initial language of the user from
+        // the URL in a cookie.
+By default, it is `false`.
+        initial_language_from_url_param_to_cookie: true,
         // Name of the field in local storage to get and set the
         // current language of the user.
 By default, it is `"lang"`.
         localstorage_key: "language",